basiclab/DiffusionDRO/readme.md

 <h1 align="center">
-  Ranking-based Preference Optimization </br> for Diffusion Models from Implicit User Feedback
+  [NeurIPS 2025] Ranking-based Preference Optimization </br> for Diffusion Models from Implicit User Feedback
 </h1>

 This is the official implementation of the paper, *Ranking-based Preference Optimization for Diffusion Models from Implicit User Feedback*.